csawlogo.jpg

 Interim Kings of Gwynedd's First Dynasty

-Discusses 3 occasions where is was necessary to appoint an interim king because the current king died, leaving an eldest son who was too young to be a Welsh king.
+Discusses 3 occasions where it was necessary to appoint an interim king because the current king died, leaving an eldest son who was too young to be a Welsh king.
 Only in one of those 3 cases did the interim king actually step aside when the true heir attained kingship age.

 Ancestry of Cynan Dindaethwy